7 Beautiful Waterfalls to visit in Norway

 62° 06′ N, 07° 13′ E

 Last but definitely not least: The Storsæter/Storseter waterfall.
-The unique thing about this waterfall is that you can also walk behind the waterfall.
-It is located in the Geiranger Area.
+It is one of the most unique Norway waterfalls, as you can also walk behind the cascading water.
+The Storsæter waterfall is located close to the famous Geiranger fjord, one of the most beautiful places in Southern Norway in the Geiranger Area.

 Practical